Cannabis & CBD: 2023 Valuation Multiples

 Over the last two decades the legal landscape surrounding cannabis has undergone a dramatic shift.
-In 1996, California became the first US state to legalise medical cannabis, since then 33 US states have legalised medical cannabis, of which 10 also allow its recreational use.
-The rest of the world followed suit, including many european countries gradually decriminalising and legalising cultivation, sale and medical uses of cannabis, and in some cases—increasingly so in recent years—recreational consumption as well.
+In 1996, California became the first US state to legalise medical cannabis, since then 38 US states have legalised medical cannabis, of which 22 also allow its recreational use.
+The rest of the world followed suit, including many European countries gradually decriminalising and legalising cultivation, sale and medical uses of cannabis, and in some cases—increasingly so in recent years—recreational consumption as well.

 The rise in cannabis companies has been accompanied by a significant increase in investment in the cannabis industry.
 Venture capitalists and other investors have poured billions into the sector, attracted by the potential for large profits from a legal supply chain with global demand.

-Such a strong investment from investors into European cannabis companies makes it interesting to use the more mature US market as a benchmark, with several cannabis companies already listed on public stock exchanges.
+Such a strong interest from investors into European cannabis companies makes it interesting to use the more mature US market as a benchmark, with several cannabis companies already listed on public stock exchanges.

 The Cannabis ETF (POTX), managed by Mirae Asset Group, seeks to invest in companies that are “involved in the legal production, growth and distribution of cannabis and industrial hemp, […] providing financial services to the cannabis industry, pharmaceutical applications of cannabis, cannabidiol (i.e., CBD), or other related uses including […] extracts, derivatives or synthetic versions.”